alex-r-bigelow/compreheNGSive/compreheNGSive/README.txt

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.

 Questions, comments, ideas, bug reports, and criticisms are more than welcome!
-Send an email to alex.bigelow@utah.edu.
+Send an email to alex dot bigelow at utah dot edu.